slin95hot/UE4FootstepsPlugin/How To Setup.md

 >>. if no manager class has been selected the "FootStepsComponent" well spawn a base class manager if none are present in the level.
 >
 >.
 Do Not Change Variables Value Directly!, use the functions in the "Footsteps Manager" Category.
->>. changing variables value directly will not update the actors using it.
+>>. changing variables value directly will not update the actors dependent on said manager.
 ##### Ignore Manager: if ignore Manager is checked the Component wont Use a Manager and its values can be changed independently.
 #### Footsteps State: its self explanatory.
 #### FadeOut: